kindredgroup/puppet-forge_server/README.md

 ### What forge_server affects

 * Unprivileged forge user to run the daemon
-* Gem installation either in system ruby or specific SCL
+* Gem installation either in system ruby, Puppet ruby or specific SCL
 * Manages the puppet-forge-server service

 ### Setup Requirements